hotrodorm/hotrod/hotrod-project/docs/docs-5/crud/hello-crud.md

 # Hello CRUD!

-This example sets up a Spring Boot project with Maven and H2 in-memory database to show the entire set up needed to run any CRUD functionality.
-In this case this demonstrates the case of selecting a row by primary key using the CRUD module.
+This example sets up a Spring Boot project with Maven and H2 in-memory database to show the entire set up needed to run a simple CRUD functionality.
+This demonstrates the case of selecting a row by primary key using the CRUD module.

 For more CRUD examples using SELECT see: